Hui-Ying/Qiskit/README.md

 ## Description:
 This repository is used to explain the quantum teleportation qiskit code in a mathematical way.
+Content includes the step-by-step math for the quantum teleportation tutorial on qiskit.

 Original Code: https://qiskit.org/textbook/ch-algorithms/teleportation.html
-Content includes the step-by-step math for the quantum teleportation.

 ## Video Link to the explanation